 The Spalding Specialist is Lisa Swanson.
 She oversees the implementation of Spalding Phonics and Reading at all grade levels and supports Spalding assessments, differentiated instruction and teacher development.
-Mrs. Swanson works under the tutelage of Mrs. Margie Clouse, the Great Hearts network Spalding Coach.

 The Office Manager is Kristina Eckert.
 She manages the front office and assists families with records and school business unrelated to student discipline, curriculum, or the classroom.
-She also works closely with the Headmaster in communicating information to the families, and she manages the headmaster's calendar.
+She also works closely with the Headmaster in communicating information to the families.

-The Director of Academy Giving is Annann Hong.
+The Academy Giving Manager is Annann Hong.
 She oversees the financial wellness of our two primary areas of fundraising: the Community Investment Campaign and the Tax Credit Campaign.